-Tim is Co-founder of My Name is Kumar and splits his time between Europe, the USA and India.
+Tim lives the USA where he works for TripAdvisor.
+He travels frequently to Europe and India.
 Get in touch with Tim via firstname.lastname@example.org

 I visited the children in India for the first time in May 2016 and had one of the best months of my life – never have I left a place being so certain that I would come back.
 Teaching a yoga class to a group of funny, enthusiastic kids is the best possible way to start the day!

 Previously, I worked as a project manager and producer for a creative communications agency, which worked with social enterprises and charities to help them tell their story.
 I am also a trained yoga teacher.
 I am responsible for the My Name is Kumar community, whether that be the monthly newsletters, social media, website or our blog.

 Alyce will be in India until October 2017, the rest of the time you can find her at her home in the UK.
 Reach out to Alyce via email@example.com